danlawless/auracle/book/vol-4-embodied-leadership/README.md

 ├── Chapter 17 ............
 Group Dynamics & Energetic Leadership
 └── Chapter 18 ............
 The Shadow of the Healer

-PART V: THE PATH OF EMBODIED SOVEREIGNTY (2 chapters) ├── Chapter 19 ............
-Repatterning Your Identity └── Chapter 20 ............
-Embodied Leadership: The Life
+PART V: THE PATH OF EMBODIED SOVEREIGNTY (3 chapters) ├── Chapter 19 ............
+Repatterning Your Identity ├── Chapter 20 ............
+Embodied Leadership: The Life └── Chapter 21 ............
+The Myth of Balance

 APPENDICES
 ├── Appendix A ............
 Field Hygiene Menu